ecosensors/EcoBoard/examples/02_eeprom/README.md

 # EEPROM 74LC01
 In this simple example, you will see how to save and read some text into the EEPROM chip.
+Feel free to collaborate and share suggestions for improvement

 ## Libraries